 Hiking Trails & Picnic Areas

-It is very likely that you could see bears in the Smoky Moutnains in and near picnic areas, campgrounds, or hiking trails.
+It is very likely that you could see some black bears roaming around picnic areas, campgrounds, or hiking trails.
 Little to no surprise, they are attracted to food.
 Do not be tempted to feed the bears!
 If you're venturing out on a hike, be sure to prepare yourself and know what to do if you see a bear.Bear Safety

 The Smokies also has an incredible organization, the Appalachian Bear Rescue, located just outside the park in Townsend.
 Bears who are in need of medical care or are orphaned are rehabilitated by the ABR and then put back into the wild when it is their time.